 How do I get ready for a heart transplant?

 Not everyone is a candidate for heart transplant.
-Because of the wide range of information needed to know if a person is eligible for transplant, a transplant team will review the evaluation.
+A wide range of information is needed to determine if a person is eligible for transplant.
+A transplant team will evaluate the information.
 The team includes a transplant surgeon, a transplant cardiologist (doctor specializing in the treatment of the heart), nurse practitioners or physician assistants, one or more transplant nurses, a social worker, and a psychiatrist or psychologist.
 Other team members may include a dietitian, a chaplain, hospital administrator, and an anesthesiologist (doctor who uses medicines to keep you asleep during surgery).

 The transplant evaluation process will include:

-- Diagnostic tests.
+Diagnostic tests.
 You will need tests to assess your lungs as well as your overall health.
-These tests may include X-rays, ultrasound procedures, CT scan, pulmonary function tests (PFTs), and dental exams.
-Women may get a Pap test, gynecology evaluation, and a mammogram.
+These tests may include X-rays, ultrasounds, CT scan, pulmonary function tests (PFTs), right heart catheterization, and dental exams.
+Women may need a Pap test, gynecology evaluation, and a mammogram.

 The transplant team will consider all the information from interviews, your health history, the findings from your physical exam, and your diagnostic test results when deciding if you are eligible for a heart transplant.